Force over Distance: Chapter 39

 “Dr. Rush, quid agis?”
 Chloe asked, her voice high and tight.
 “Potesne dicere?”

-“Yes you can,” Young said, his fingers closed on Rush’s shoulder.
+“Yes you can.”
+Young closed his fingers on Rush’s shoulder.

 “Can he?”
 Eli stalked forward.
 “Or are you the one ripping sets.
 Right now.”

-“The crew will be fine,” Rush managed.
+“The crew will survive,” Rush managed.
 He put up a hand to stop Volker.
 “In a phase wave.
 The entire crew.
 Will be fine.”

 Eli slowed.
 James slowed.
 Volker looked at Young uncertainly.

 “Good,” Young said softly, projecting reassurance to every part of the scientist’s mind he could reach.“Really good job, genius.”
-He pressed his thumb into the rock hard muscle at the base of the man’s neck.
+He pressed his thumb into the rock-hard muscle at the base of the man’s neck.
 “So that’s the plan?”
-He asked gently.
-“Fly into one of these things?”
+He asked.
+“Fly into one of these things?
+And do what?”

 He felt the AI ratchet its control up a notch, and—